 Booking a casa in Cuba can be pretty challenging, but don’t worry, we’ve put together a comprehensive guide to help you out.
 For more information, read Our Complete Guide to Booking a Casa Particular in Cuba.

 If you really want to understand Cuba, you should read Cuba: A New History, the book by Richard Gott.
-It’s very factual, but necessary to understand the historic events that happened in the country and why they happened.
+It’s very factual but necessary to understand the historic events that happened in the country and why they happened.
 It goes a long way in explaining the current state of the country.

 Getting In and Around Cuba

+Buses.
 Viazul will be your main transport mode in Cuba.
 This national bus company is actually very efficient, reliable and comfortable.
 The prices are very reasonable too, but you will need to purchase your tickets at the bus station in advance.

 We recommend buying tickets at least a day before your trip.
-But most importantly, don’t forget your passport, otherwise you won’t be travelling anywhere.
+But most importantly, don’t forget your passport, otherwise, you won’t be travelling anywhere.

+Railway.
 Don’t even think of taking a train.
-Unless you enjoy rail journeys so much that your are prepared to spend over 10 hours on board from Havana to Cienfuegos.
+Unless you enjoy rail journeys so much that you are prepared to spend over 10 hours on board from Havana to Cienfuegos.
 For up-to-date information check the excellent seat61.com rail website.

 Road.
 Road journeys can be extremely fun and time-saving if you know where you are going.
 However, bear in mind that the road signposting is not great.
 The road can also end suddenly, without any warning… as it happens in wonderful Cuba.

 It’s easy to rent a 1950s convertible on the island.
 It will cost you over $100 per day but remember that they break easily too.
-On our way from Cayo Guillermo back to Havana our taxi lost the fourth gear… What we saw under the bonnet was rather incredible.
-We found the air filter tied up to the rest of the engine with a shoe lace!
+On our way from Cayo Guillermo back to Havana our taxi lost the fourth gear… What we saw under the bonnet was incredible.
+We found the air filter tied up to the rest of the engine with a shoelace!

 Eventually, we switched cars somewhere in the middle of nowhere.
 You’ve got to love Cuba!

 Have you been to Cuba?
 What was your favourite thing about this island?
-Let us know in the comments below….
+Let us know in the comments below.